xjsdev/iorpc/readme.md

 # ioRPC

-`ioRPC`is a lightweight module for remote asynchronous function calls between different scripts using various transports—such as WebSockets.
+`ioRPC`is a lightweight module for remote asynchronous function calls between different scripts using various transports.
 It enables seamless invocation of remote APIs and handling of responses with minimal configuration.
 You can use it to call JavaScript functions running on another machine, in Node.js, or directly in the browser.

 It’s especially useful for smooth communication between different execution contexts (like a browser window and a Web Worker).
 A standout feature is its ability to serialize **functions as arguments or return values**, making it easy to implement things like real-time progress updates via callbacks.